donnyhoang/cellulose_disturbance/README.md

 Most visualization done with "disturbance_total_*_no2CDay5" files.

+Some files are named with "otu" but should be "asv"

 "pseudomonas_alignment.txt" was a quick alignment to verify same two Pseudomonas ASVs between the two Illumina runs.